scarletbright/avalanche-docs/docs/v1.0/en/faq/faq.md

 To fix this, you can use the `--plugin-dir` command-line argument.

 If you are in the directory containing the `ava` binary, start your node with: `./ava --plugin-dir=$(pwd)/plugins`

+### Node prints `GetFailed called without sending the corresponding Get message`

+This is OK.
+We will likely lower this log level to be less visible in the future.

+### Node prints `next scheduled event is at ...`

+This is OK.
+We will likely lower this log level to be less visible in the future.

+### Node prints `NAT Traversal failed ...`

+This is OK.
+It means your node will be able to connect to less peers, but you should still be able to connect to some peers and participate in the network.

+### Node print `assertions are enabled.
+This may slow down execution`

+This is OK.